 - Clean and Simple Design: Avoid clutter.
 Make it easy for visitors to find what they’re looking for without distractions.

-- Effective Call-to-Action (CTA): Whether it’s signing up for a newsletter or making a purchase, a CTA should be front and center on the page.
+- Effective Call-to-Action (CTA): Whether it’s signing up or making a purchase, your CTA should be front and center.

 2. Speed is Key: Don’t Keep Them Waiting